 What is the tax position on rental profits earned on a property not qualifying for the above and on above property once its “tax-free” two year period has ended?

-Under Gibraltar tax law, rental profits derived from property in Gibraltar, whether owned by a Gibraltar resident or non-resident are chargeable to Income Tax.
+Under Gibraltar tax law, rental profits derived from property in Gibraltar and help for back taxes filing, whether owned by a Gibraltar resident or non-resident are chargeable to Income Tax.
 Therefore, there are Gibraltar tax reporting obligations which owners should be aware of.

 Typically, where an owner holds property as an investment, for the medium to long term, whilst the rental profits are liable to Gibraltar Income Tax, there should be no Gibraltar tax due on any gain made on eventual sale, in the absence of Gibraltar Capital Gains Tax.

 However, if the owner is resident outside of Gibraltar, the tax position on the rental profits and any gain on sale should also be considered in their country of residency.
 Often, the rental profits and gain will be taxable there with, potentially, a foreign tax credit available to claim for any Gibraltar tax paid.